MicrosoftDocs/architecture-center/docs/cloud-adoption/decision-guides/software-defined-network/index.md

 ms.subservice: enterprise-cloud-adoption
 ms.custom: governance
 ms.date: 02/11/2019
-description: Discussion of Software Defined Networking as a core service in Azure migrations
+description: Discussion of Software Defined Networks as a core service in Azure migrations
 author: rotycenh
 ---

-# CAF: Software Defined Networking decision guide
+# Software Defined Networking decision guide

 Software Defined Networking (SDN) is a network architecture designed to allow virtualized networking functionality that can be centrally managed, configured, and modified through software.
-SDN provides an abstraction layer over the physical networking infrastructure, and enables the virtualized equivalent to physical routers, firewalls, and other networking hardware you would find in an on-premises network.

-SDN allows IT staff to configure and deploy network structures and capabilities that support workload needs using virtualized resources.
-The flexibility of software-based deployment management enables rapid modification of networking resources and allows the ability to support both agile and traditional deployment models.
-Virtualized networks created with SDN technology are critical to creating secure networks on a public cloud platform.
+SDN enables the creation of cloud-based networks using the virtualized equivalents to physical routers, firewalls, and other networking devices used in on-premises networks.
+SDN is critical to creating secure virtual networks on public cloud platforms such as Azure.

 ## Networking decision guide